wyndchyme/mc3ds-modern/README.md

   This pack endeavors to raise MC3DS to the standards of Mojang today.
 This includes a full replacement of all vanilla textures with the textures introduced in 1.14, a darker, cleaner UI, new water colors, a new font, parity changes, fixes, and much, much more.

+  This pack now includes the Classic texture pack, which replicates the look of Java Edition Alpha!

 _This pack contains the following community-made mods from talented modders in the MC3DS community, as well as mods made specifically for this pack:_
   - Cracko298's Enhanced Particles patch
   - Cracko298's port of the Mojangles (default Minecraft & MC3DS 1.0) font